Printer-friendly Information Sheet.

 - Repeatedly fails to maintain attendance at formation, fellowship and volunteer events with other Christian youths and/or scholarship holders.

-- Takes a leave of absence.
+- Takes a leave of absence from University study.

 - Defers enrolment without the Scholarship Committee’s prior approval.

 In the event that the recipient fails to comply with the Conditions set out above, he/she may make an application in writing to the Scholarship Committee, outlining the circumstances and reasons relating to his/her personal situation, in which case the Committee has discretion to determine the ongoing status of the Scholarship.

 The Scholarship Committee may vary the Conditions of the Scholarship at any time, without notification to Scholarship applicants or recipients.